PopovEvgeniy/txt866/readme.txt

 Command line arguments

 This program take an input file name and output file name as command line arguments.
-The output file will be created if it not exists.
+The output file will create if it not exists.

 Exit codes